 You are probably thinking that I shouldn’t have mentioned it at all.
 But then why lie?
 It would only make it worse if I announced it while I was in China, without being able to talk to her properly, where she would worry so much more.

-What you plan to be doing when in particular countries that to them are deemed a little unsafe/off the beaten track/different/unknown.
+What you plan to be doing when in particular countries that to them are deemed a little unsafe, lesser-visited, different or unknown.

 The reality of any misconceptions that may lead to unease.
 My dad told me he wasn’t sure if he could visit me in Cambodia because he ‘likes to stay in hotels’ – he soon learnt otherwise!